pietvanzoen/gifable/README.md

-# gifme
+# Gifme

-Self hosted gif library
+Self hosted gif library.

+- Add gifs to your library with comments.
+- Find your perfect gif quickly.
+- Upload gifs to your S3 compatible bucket.

-TODO:
+## TODO:

 - [ ] Upload gifs to your library
+- [x] Host gifs in your s3 bucket
 - [x] Search gifs by comment
 - [ ] Search gifs by tag
-- [ ] Basic user auth
 - [x] Quick copy link to gif